What Are Target-Date Funds?

 A target-date fund is made up of other funds.
 The underlying funds offer diversified exposure to a mix of asset classes such as stocks (large caps as well as small/mid-caps), foreign stocks, bonds, foreign bonds, and maybe a small portion of cashlike securities.
 They are designed to be held throughout a person's lifetime, and the asset mix shifts dynamically, becoming less risky over a person's working career and into retirement.
 These funds achieve this by rebalancing portfolios over time to become less focused on growth (lowering their allocation to stocks) and more focused on preservation (raising their allocation to bonds) as the fund approaches and passes the target date.
 (The year in the fund's name corresponds approximately to the investor's retirement date.)

-Target-date funds have become very popular: Investors had $1.6 trillion in target-date funds in early 2021.
+Target-date funds have become very popular: Investors had more than $3 trillion in target-date strategies by the end of 2021.
 One reason is that the Department of Labor's Pension Protection Act of 2006 designated these funds as a Qualified Default Investment Alternative within 401(k) retirement plans, which are investment vehicles into which plan sponsors are allowed to place participants who do not make their own investment election.

 But their popularity also owes to their relative ease of ownership--they are truly hands-off investments that offer a diversified portfolio of building blocks with professionally managed allocations and automatic adjustments.

 Although you may be limited by your plan choices, there are many characteristics that Morningstar pays attention to when we evaluate target-date funds.
 Here are some things to look for.